-Neck of Femur Fracture
+Neck of Femur Fractures

 A fractured neck of femur (NOF) is a common orthopaedic presentation.
 Over 65,000 hip fractures each year are recorded in the UK alone, and they are becoming increasingly frequent due to an aging population; with associated lengthy hospital stays and an estimated cost of over £7500 per fracture.